aave-starknet-project/aave-starknet-bridge/README.md

     * updating `_accRewardsPerToken` for each ETHStaticAToken on message from L1
   * `rewAAVE` - a very basic ERC20 to represent the rewards on L2
   *  `proxy` - a generic implementation of a proxy in starknet

+## Starknet ETHStaticATokens

+Natively, on Aave aTokens grow in balance, not in value.
+To be able to create this kind of model, it is important to wrap them before bridging, converting them in a token that grows in value, not in balance.
+More information about something similar needed for the Aavegotchi gaming ecosystem can be found here [https://aavegotchi.substack.com/p/aaves-interest-bearing-atokens-on](https://aavegotchi.substack.com/p/aaves-interest-bearing-atokens-on), with ETHStaticATokens being quite close to the wrapped aToken just discussed.

+ETHStaticATokens on L2 are an implementation of the wrapped aTokens that will continuously increase in value on Starknet because they are backed by the increasing StaticATokens amounts locked in the bridge contract on Ethereum.
+The ETHStaticATokens can then be converted back to staticATokens + rewards.

+Main functions on the ETHStaticATokens:
+ - `claim_rewards` : allows users to claim rewAAVE to the provided recipient, the following function calls the `token_bridge` to mint reward tokens
+ - `push_acc_rewards_per_token` : calling this function is restricted to the `token_bridge`

+## Bridging tokens from L1 <> L2

+## Synchronisation of rewards on L1 <> L2

+## Claiming & bridging of rewards on L2

+coming soon

+## Proxies

 ### Prerequisites